mrazomej/phd/docs/src/chapter_01/section_03_information.md

    have slightly different distributions $\mathbf{p}$, nevertheless $H$ should still apply to all possible information sources.

-2. If all of the elements of the distribution are equally likely, i.e. $p_i = 1/n$, then $H$ should be a monotonic increasing function of $n$.
+2. If all of the elements of the distribution are equally likely, i.e., $p_i = 1/n$, then $H$ should be a monotonic increasing function of $n$.
 This means that the more options to choose from, the more uncertain we are about the possible outcome.
 For example, we are more uncertain about the outcome of a